fedidat/AdventOfCode2021/README.md

 ## Day 22

 The key for me was thinking in terms of regular circles, e.g how to add a circle without counting the intersection twice, how to add a third one?

+## Day 23

+Another annoying problem, learned to use lru_cache.